openaudible/openaudible_docker/README.md

 * Another user logging on to the web page disconnects anyone else already connected
 * No password protection is enabled by default.
 * https not supported, but it will work using a reverse proxy like traefik or nginx.

-* But it does allow a user to try the software in a containerized, accessible-from-anywhere way.
+The Docker version of OpenAudible allowa user to try the software in a containerized, accessible-from-anywhere way.

 ## TODO items
 * Add a user/password for accessing the VM